 1983 – Dr. Sally K. Ride becomes the first American woman to be sent into space.

-1984 – Geraldine Ferraro is nominated as a major party’s first female vice-presidential candidate.
+1984 – Geraldine Ferraro is nominated as the major party’s first female vice-presidential candidate.

 In Roberts v.
 U.S. Jaycees, sex discrimination in membership policies of organizations, such as the Jaycees, is forbidden by the Supreme Court, opening many previously all-male organizations to women.

-The state of Mississippi belatedly ratifies the 19th Amendment, granting women the vote.
+Mississippi belatedly ratified the 19th Amendment, granting women the vote.

 In Hishon v.
-King and Spaulding, the U.S. Supreme Court rules that law firms may not discriminate on the basis of sex in promoting lawyers to partnership positions.
+King and Spaulding, the U.S. Supreme Court ruled that law firms may not discriminate based on sex in promoting lawyers to partnership positions.

 1985 – Wilma Mankiller becomes the first woman chief of the Cherokee Nation of Oklahoma.